HL7/fhir-identity-matching-ig/input/pagecontent/digital-identity.md

 - The email address and mobile number provided **SHALL** be under the individual's exclusive control if used to secure the Identifier or an associated credential.

 - Identifier **SHOULD** be 'FHIR-ready'.
-The identifier can be associated with an OpenID Connect credential that is capable of OAuth 2.0 authentication via UDAP Tiered OAuth; assigners which manage patient health records **SHALL** recognize such an Identifiers when associated with a patient in their system as a Patient.identifier resource element and respond to queries that use this Identifier as a search parameter or in a match request.
+The identifier can be associated with an OpenID Connect credential that is capable of OAuth 2.0 authentication via UDAP Tiered OAuth; assigners which manage patient health records **SHALL** recognize such Identifiers when associated with a patient in their system as a Patient.identifier resource element and respond to queries that use this Identifier as a search parameter or in a match request.
 For example, the Identifier **SHOULD** appear in OpenID Connect identity claims made to trusted healthcare relying parties and is different from the OpenID Connect subject identifier, for example:

 ```json
 {